MathildeJ/Fantasy_Bakes/README.md

 <span>Card Number</span>
 <input type="text" size="20" data-stripe="number" surfly_private>
 ```
 In our example, we will use this option on the three last fields of our order form as they contain information about the client's card.
+As can be seen in the image, the agent only see crosses instead of the leader's input:

 ![field masking](https://github.com/MathildeJ/Fantasy_Bakes/blob/master/static/s8.png)